suparna-banerjee23/Power-Platform-Samples/Power Automate/Send Reminders in Working Days Only/Readme.md

 Sending Reminders through Power Automate is a very common task.
-This is usually achieved through a scheduled Flow where the Flow runs daily ,loops through all items in a list and if the due date of any matches with today's date, send the reminder.
+This is usually achieved through a scheduled Flow where the Flow runs daily ,loops through all the tasks in a list and if the due date of any matches with today's date, sends the reminder.